pilotmoon/PopClip-Extensions/source/MarkdownToRTF.popclipext/Readme.md

 * `----` to produce a horizontal separator will not work
 * HTML tags mixed into the Markdown will not be processed

-### To-do
+### To-do, notes

-Add a sub-action to set the output font by selecting some text in that font.
+* Add a sub-action to set the output font by selecting some text in that font?
+* Icon is pretty poor.
+I'm open to better ideas!

 ## About